tytydraco/yessleep/out/My_Dads_a_Big_Dummy.md

 My name's Herman Muenster Hororrwitz, Jr. and my dad's a big dummy.
+Don't believe  me?
+Why just a hot minute ago it went this way...

+Senior: You’re evil and ugly.

+Me: That’s not how you talk to me anymore,  remember?
+Now apologize.

+Senior: Alright.
+I’m sorry you’re evil and ugly.

 Now normally I'm not the judgmental type.
 But in the case of my father, Herman Sr., his dumbass has become the biggest problem I could have ever imagined in my short and sad harmonica sixteen year-old so-called life.